© Unofficial Royalty 2024

 May 30, 1826 – Birth of Arcadie Claret, mistress of Leopold I, King of the Belgians in Brussels, Belgium

-Arcadie Claret was the mistress of Leopold I, King of the Belgians, the uncle of both Queen Victoria and Prince Albert, from around 1842 until the King’s death in 1865.
+Arcadie Claret was the mistress of Leopold I, King of the Belgians, the uncle of both Queen Victoria and Prince Albert, from around 1842 until he died in 1865.
 Because their relationship became publicly known and widely discussed in the press, Leopold arranged a marriage between Arcadie and Ferdinand Meyer, his Master of the Stable and friend.
 This marriage of convenience provided some relief from the intense speculation about Arcadie and her relationship with Leopold.
-Arcadie and Leopold had two sons together, although both were registered as the children of her husband and given the surname Meyer.
+Arcadie and Leopold had two sons together although both were registered as her husband’s children and given the surname Meyer.

 Unofficial Royalty: Arcadie Claret, Mistress of Leopold I, King of the Belgians